 Last 12 months v4 = VAR MaxDate = MAX( 'Date'[Date] ) -- retrieve latest date VAR MinDate = EDATE( MaxDate, -12 ) -- move it back 12 months VAR Result = CALCULATE( [Total Sales], FILTER( ALL( 'Date' ), -- return period between 'Date'[Date] <= MaxDate && -- latest date 'Date'[Date] > MinDate ) -- bigger than year before ) RETURN Result

-Method 5: Manual using LASTDATE
+Manual using LASTDATE

 Last but not least, method 5 makes use of the LASTDATE function in DAX.
 The function returns a table as its result.
-And with that, this same value can be used in the SAMPERIODLASTYEAR function, that requires a table as input.
+And with that, this same value can be used in the SAMPERIODLASTYEAR function, which requires a table as input.

-Resulting in the fifth last 12 months calculation:
+Results in the fifth last 12 months calculation: